 - Herring Gull (Larus argentatus): 40,000 to 50,000

 - Ring-billed Gull (Larus delawarensis): 27,000 to 32,000

 The Northern Dusky Salamander (Desmognathus fuscus) – Carolinian Population

-In Ontario, this species’ entire range consists of a single, cascading stream in the Niagara Gorge on the Canadian side of the river, occupying no more than about 0.005 km2.
+Salamanders are representative of pristine habitat conditions, as they cannot tolerate any type of pollution.
+In Ontario, the Northern Dusky Salamander’s entire range consists of a single, cascading stream in the Niagara Gorge on the Canadian side of the river, occupying no more than about 5 m.
 Surveys have identified some 22 individuals and indicate a total adult population that is probably fewer than 250 individuals.
 Its minute range makes this salamander highly susceptible to extirpation (elimination from the area) if any change to its habitat were to take place.
 Major threats to this salamander are activities that could affect the water table and dry out the spring that supports its habitat.
-Salamanders are representative of pristine habitat conditions, as they cannot tolerate any type of pollution.
 This species is listed as Endangered in Ontario and is protected under the Endangered Species Act, 2007.